- Casino Guide

 - Best Casinos

 A game you will almost always find at an online casino is roulette.
 Its popularity is far from new and it is one of the absolute oldest casino games in the world, and one that has been available at land-based casinos long before the first online gambling site launched.
-If you are curious about Roulette, how the game works and how to win, then we encourage you to continue reading through our comprehensive guide below.
+If you are curious about Roulette, how the game works and how to win at online roulette, then we encourage you to continue reading through our comprehensive guide below.

 A Roulette wheel has 37 or 38 separate compartments in black and red.
 Each compartment is numbered and you play by having the dealer (or a Random Number Generator, which is the case for video Roulette) drop a ball onto the wheel as it spins, and then you place your bets based on where you think the ball will land once the wheel stops.